colinnewell/pcap2mysql-log/README.md

 really being developed as needed.
 To develop it properly it really needs a lot of effort, and so far that isn't being expended on this.

+Rather than try to be clever with threads and synchronisation this is making a first pass at the data and breaking it into the MySQL packets.
+Then it processes them in the order they appeared on the wire.
+That does mean it holds onto large chunks of data in memory.
+Very large capture files may be a struggle to process.

 ## Building

 This program requires libpcap to build and run.
 On Linux you typically install